AndrewRadev/whitespaste.vim/README.md

 }
 ```

 Pasting the text on any line between the curly braces sets the target lines to `something {` and `}` respectively -- the target lines are always the first non-blank lines upwards and downwards of the pasted position.
-Similarly, regardless of the whitespace we've pasted along with the given text, the "pasted" lines' texts will be 'puts "one"' (for the top) and 'puts "three"' (for the bottom).
+Similarly, regardless of the whitespace we've pasted along with the given text, the "pasted" lines' texts will be `puts "one"` (for the top) and `puts "three"` (for the bottom).
 For this example, if we wanted the paste to always result in this, regardless of leftover blank lines:

 ``` vim
 something {